ajavamind/rca-studio2/README.md

 The computer architecture of SYSTEM 00 is the starting point for the RCA CDP1802 microprocessor.
 The computer instruction set is a subset of what would become the RCA CDP1801 and CDP1802 microprocessor instruction set.

+The SYSTEM 00 document contains two sample programs, 1) Deduce game and 2) Display (on OScilloscope).

 http://www.retrotechnology.com/memship/cosmac_system_00.html

 http://www.cosmacelf.com/gallery/system-00.html